MicrosoftDocs/SupportArticles-docs/support/dynamics-365/commerce/financial-statements/z-report-issues.md

 ## Resolution

 Usually, Commerce relies on a number sequence to generate sequential transaction IDs.
-If the system can't determine that a number sequence was used for any reason, a duplicate transaction ID is generated.
+If the system can't determine whether a number sequence was used for any reason, a duplicate transaction ID is generated.

 To fix the duplicate transaction ID issue, create a support ticket to check whether the transaction data can be fixed.
 In some cases, such as when there's no data loss in headquarters, no data fix is possible or required.

 To help prevent this issue in the future, you must enable the **Enable new transaction id to avoid duplicate transaction ids** feature in headquarters.
-This feature was introduced in Commerce version 10.0.19.
+This feature was introduced in Microsoft Dynamics 365 Commerce version 10.0.19.
 It helps prevent the creation of sequential transaction IDs by ensuring that a unique transaction ID is created for each transaction.
 For more information about this feature, see [Prevent duplicate transaction IDs](/dynamics365/commerce/channel-setup-retail#ensure-unique-transaction-ids).